rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 }
 ```

 This is a really nice work TypeScript!
+Simple to use, yet very useful.
+`t is T` type is one of the tools that typescriptlang documents under [_add_blank_target narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html).

 I hope the TS community develops a healthy aversion to casting.
 Why would you use type checker if you keep subverting it?
+I also hope that exporting functions returning `t is T` will become a standard practice for APIs.
-Use it with care.
+Use casting with care.

 ## Big kudos for making `===` type safe!